Spatial Additive Synthesis

 GLOOO

 GLOOO is a system for real-time expressive spatial synthesis with spectral models.
 A haptic interface allows the dynamic distribution of 100 spectral components, allowing a control over the spread and position of the resulting violin sound.
-The project is best documented on the corresponding websites:
+The project is best documented in the following publications:

 References